cu-swe4s-fall-2019/time-series-basics-anle6372/README.md

     - Attributes:
         1. _time is type datetime
         2. _value is type int
+        3. _roundtime is type list that contains rounded time values of type datetime
+        4. _roundvalues is type list (parallel to _roundtime) that contains non-duplicate values corresponding to _roundtime

     - Functions:

         1. linear_search_value(self, key_time):
             + Description: returns a list of values associated with the specified time
             + Inputs:
                 - key_time: a time object of type datetime
             + Outputs:
                 - List of values that correspond to that datetime in the ImportData instance

+        2. roundTimeArray(self, res):
+            + Description: returns a iterable zip object of data (time, value) pairs
+            + Inputs:
+                - res: integer value that will determine the rounding interval of times to create _roundtime
+            + Outputs:
+                - iterable zip object of data containing roundtime and corresponding values (roundtime, roundvalue)

 ### Usage